svendaehne/eeglab_plugins/README.md

 # EEGLAB plugins

-Plugings for SPoC and other spatial filtering algorithms
+Plugins for SPoC and other spatial filtering algorithms